geomin76/flightsearcher/README.md

 # flightsearcher

-An app that searches nearby airports and finds cheapest flights to a specific destination.
+A travel tool that searches nearby airports and finds cheapest flights to a specific destination!

-Building with MEAN Stack (MongoDB, ExpressJS, AngularJS and NodeJS) and SkyScanner API
+Built with MEAN Stack (MongoDB, ExpressJS, AngularJS and NodeJS) and SkyScanner API